 While Volkswagen cars maybe some of the best available, the brand still has a few common problems associated with certain models.
 The brand has garnered some bad press for its ongoing troubles with ABS light mishaps, which have caused drivers more than a few headaches.
 Some more common problems include engine oil leaks, brakes locking up, and malfunctioning horns.
 Issues with the more modern models, or those with completely digital displays, include clutter and internal malfunctions that cause the display to be muddled or generally illegible.
 Fortunately, our fiercely passionate and incredibly knowledgeable mechanics can take care of these issues quickly and with at an industry-leading price point.
 If any of these seem like something that may be ailing your car, contact us immediately!

-Volkswagen is a storied manufacturer with dozens of different models, so it’s understandable that there are a lot of questions people have regarding the brand.
-For starters; are warranty transferrable from driver to driver?
+Volkswagen is a storied manufacturer with dozens of different models.
+So, it’s understandable that there are a lot of questions people have regarding the brand.
+For starters; are warranty transferrable from driver to a driver?
 This inquiry is an extremely pressing concern for a vehicle shared between families, and as such the manufacturer has responded in the affirmative: all warranties are transferrable from driver to driver.
 There are also growing concerns among owners as to whether or not their vehicle is affected by a recall.
-Volkswagen’s answer is a comprehensive list, available on their website, which lists whether or not your brand has been affected by any sort of manufacturing controversy.
-If this is at all a concern for you or your family, be sure to give it a read.
+Volkswagen’s answer is a comprehensive list.
+Also, it’s available on its website, which lists whether or not your brand has been affected by any sort of manufacturing controversy.
+Lastly, if this is at all a concern for you or your family, be sure to give it a read.